PharmaForest/valivali/valivali.md

 Available macros for validations are as below.
 - %mp_assertdataset	: To see datasets are equal by proc compare
+- %mp_assertgraph		: To prepare graph information for validation report
 - %mp_assert				: To see if condition is TRUE (from sasjscore)
 - %mp_assertcols		: To see if columns(variables) are in expected condition (from sasjscore)
 - %mp_assertcolvals	: To see if values in variables are in expected condition (from sasjscore)